 - 3x3 Illustration Annual No.13

 - Latin American Ilustracion 4

 - Creative Quarterly 37

-The Guardian, The New York Times, The New Yorker, Spectrum, Family Circle, Bleacher Report, MIT Technology Review, New Republic, Nautilus, Pacific Standard, The Boston Globe, Planadviser, Plansponsor
+The New York Times, The New Yorker, The Atlantic, The Guardian, Spectrum, Family Circle, Bleacher Report, MIT Technology Review, New Republic, Nautilus, Pacific Standard, The Boston Globe, Planadviser, Plansponsor